REMEDY : BNSSG referral pathways & Joint Formulary

 Patients should be referred to neurosurgery via eRS for the following conditions:

 • Normal Pressure Hydrocephalus - if suspected clinically or after imaging.
-Refer to Neurosurgery Hydrocephalus RAS.
+Refer to Neurosurgery Hydrocephalus Triage Service.

 • Brain tumour - benign or suspected malignant CNS tumours.